 - We contributed to legislative guidance for implementation of the Children and Young People (Scotland) Act 2014 and organised consultation events around these

-- We respond to consultations through written responses and consultation events on issues such as Early Learning and Childcare and Children’s Services Planning – ensuring that the voice of the third sector is heard
+- We respond to consultations through written responses and consultation events on issues such as Early Learning and Childcare, Children’s Services Planning and Child Poverty – ensuring that the voice of the third sector is heard

 We have a focus on child poverty and the attainment gap.
 The Scottish Government Child Poverty Strategy 2014-17 aims to: